freeipa/freeipa/doc/designs/application-specific-passwords.md

-* As described above, a new LDAP subtree will be created for application-specific passwords, with objects holding them being grouped by application, and their attributes being, besides an application-specific password itself, a two-component Kerberos principal containing the application name, and a backlink to the owning user.
+* As described above, a new LDAP subtree will be created for application-specific passwords, with objects holding them being grouped by application, and their attributes being, besides an application-specific password itself for LDAP and Kerberos, a uid, a descriptive display name, a two-component Kerberos principal containing the application name, and a backlink to the owning user.
 * New ACIs will be automatically created and maintained so that users will have read-write access to objects holding their own application-specific passwords.
 * HBAC rules for subaccounts will be assigned in the same way as the other ones,